Top eLearning Tips Straight From the Experts [INFOGRAPHIC]

 “Don’t Just PowerPoint!
 Do not transform your existing PowerPoint slide into e-Learning content”.
 Mustafa Bartin, Hewlett-Packard (Tweet This Quote!)

 What This Means for eLearning professionals: The first and most important of the key success factors for eLearning is to move away from the practice of taking traditional curriculum and moving it online.
-What works well in person and in traditional classroom situations does not translate to the eLearning environment.
-Take the Power Point, for example.
-In traditional training sessions, instructors can stop and discuss each slide more deeply, answer questions and encourage discussion.
-If you want learner engagement to improve, your content has to improve first.
-Plain and simple: if you want to convert traditional training sessions into eLearning courses you must transform and adapt the content, not just change its format.
+What works well in the classroom does not means it will in the eLearning environment.
+If you want to convert traditional training sessions into eLearning courses you must transform and adapt the content, not just change its format.

 "Keep it simple stupid.
 Too many bells and whistles may cloud the message you are trying to convey, not to mention lengthen the development and testing timeline”.
 Brian Lauer, Freddie Mac (Tweet This Quote!)